adelheidsoftware/adelheid-website/src/content/posts/how-to-set-up-mediawiki-using-apache.md

 </VirtualHost>
 ```

-Make sure you modify the `ServerAdmin`, `ServerName,` and `ServerAlias` fields as necessary.
+Make sure you modify the `ServerAdmin`, `ServerName`, and `ServerAlias` fields as necessary.
 If you do not have alternative URLs, you can delete the `ServerAlias` line entirely.

 Once you're done, you can save and exit.
 If using Vim, type `:wq!`.